 Curry Filling:

-- Add 1 tablespoon of oil to a pan over medium high heat.
+- Add 1 tbsp of oil to a pan over medium high heat.
 Add the garlic and onions and cook until the onions become almost translucent.
 Add the vegan grounds and cook for one minute.
 Add the potatoes and carrots and fry for 30 seconds and then pour in the soy milk.
 Cover and reduce to low heat and cook until potatoes are almost cooked through.
 Add the curry roux blocks, ketchup and garam masala and mix to combine.
 Cook until the curry has thickened (it should be quite thick, but it will also thicken as it cools).
 Remove from heat and transfer to a glass container.
 Once cooled, cover and place in the refrigerator to chill.

 Dough